 Gaspé Peninsula scenic route 132 from Quebec City

-The stunning rugged Gaspé Peninsula route takes you on a complete loop from Quebec City.
+The stunning, rugged Gaspé Peninsula route takes you on a complete loop from Quebec City.
 The views are absolutely breathtaking.

 Tour the Gaspé Peninsula on Route 132, one of Quebec’s most scenic drives.
 Photo: Roger St-Laurent/Tourisme Gaspésie